 - ¾-1 cups of milk or almond milk

-- 1 teaspoon of cinnamon, and maybe a dash of ginger or nutmeg if you like it.
+- 1 teaspoon ground cinnamon and maybe a dash of ginger or nutmeg if you like it.

 - Preheat the oven to 350°.
 Spray a standard muffin tin with cooking spray.
 You probably won’t need all the cups – when I made this the other day, I only used seven of them.